 2. Cost of setting up a business (20%)

 Includes the costs, steps and time required, as well as financing a business and foreign direct investment.

-Includes cost of labor (productivity, compensation, health expenditures, firing costs, minimum wage and size of labor force) and cost of material (natural resource rate of depletion and natural resource rent).
+Includes cost of labor (productivity, compensation, health expenditures and size of labor force) and cost of material (natural resource rate of depletion and natural resource rent).

 4. Cost of moving goods (20%)

 Includes import and export efficiencies, transportation efficiency, logistics performance, liner shipping connectivity and quality of port infrastructure.

 Includes Corruption Perception Index, International Property Rights Index, inflation, various taxation concerns and accounting adaptability.

 6. Readiness of the local consumer base (10%)